nuclio/nuclio/README.md

 Like other Kubernetes resources, a function can be defined or retrieved by using a YAML or JSON function configuration file.
 This allows granular and reusable specification of function resources, parameters, events, and data bindings.
-For more details, see the [function-specification documentation](docs/function-spec.md).
+For more details, see [Function Configuration and Metadata](docs/function-spec.md).

 Following is a sample function YAML configuration file:
 ```yaml